laythq/Vodafone-Tech-Test/README.md

 I had to prioritise certain features and elements of this app due to time constraints.
 Therefore the styling is not as good as it could be, although I think it comes close to mimicking that of the sample image (see ./developer_task/page.jpeg).

 For the same reason, I did not have time to test implementation in IE11 and Firefox.
-This app has been tested in Chrome through Cypress.
+It has been tested in Chrome through Cypress.